Your Home. You're Home.

 - develop strong interpersonal skills

 - have more contact with faculty and other students

 - are more likely to have greater self esteem

 Become a leader now.
 Gain skills for tomorrow.

 Living on campus will provide you with many opportunities to become a leader.
 You can have an impact on WPI through your participation in activities and leadership opportunities.

-Each year Residential Services hires students to serve as leaders of the residence hall floors.
+Each year the Housing & Residential Experience Center hires students to serve as leaders of the residence hall floors.
 The application is available in B Term.
 The resident advisor position is a great opportunity to mentor fellow students, support your peers through challenging times, and provide social opportunities to build connections.